yatharth1cr/interview-preparation/Readme.md

 1. What are the differences between var, let, and const?

 ```
+var: Function-scoped, can be redeclared and updated.
+let: Block-scoped, can be updated but not redeclared.
+const: Block-scoped, cannot be updated or redeclared.
 ```

 2. What is the difference between == and ===?

 ```
+== checks only values (type coercion happens).
+=== checks both value and type (strict comparison).
 ```

 3. Explain the difference between null and undefined.